Presidential choices in Wisconsin hold steady in new Marquette Law School Poll results, with Harris at 52% and Trump at 48%

 Question: Which one of the following issues will be MOST important in deciding your vote for president? |

-More than two-thirds of registered voters say abortion should be legal in all or most cases, and just under one-third say it should be illegal in all or most cases.
-This has changed little since Roe v.
-Wade was overturned in June 2022.
-The full trend is shown in Table 16.
+Sixty-three percent of registered voters say abortion should be legal in all or most cases, and 37% say it should be illegal in all or most cases.
+This has changed little since June 2022, when Roe v.
+Wade, the 1973 decision which made abortion legal in all 50 states, was overturned.
+The full trend is shown in Table 22.

 Among registered voters